intel/QAT-ZSTD-Plugin/README.md

 ### USDM support

-If SVM is not enabled, memory passed to Intel® QuickAssist Technology hardware must be DMA’able.
+If SVM is not enabled, memory passed to Intel® QuickAssist Technology hardware must be DMA enabled.

 Intel provides a User Space DMA-able Memory (USDM) component (kernel driver and corresponding user space library) which allocates/frees DMA-able memory, mapped to user space, performs virtual to physical address translation on memory allocated by this library.
-Please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][7] chapter 3.3.
+Please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][7].

 QAT ZSTD Plugin will automatically switch to USDM mode when SVM is not enabled.